mct214/cs361MicroserviceA/README.md

 **How to Request Data**

 This is currently designed to be run locally.
 Run the program locally by downloading all of the zip file, extracting its contents, and opening the file in VS Code or a similar program.
-Once there, run the following commands:
+Once there, run the following commands in a terminal:
 ```
 cd server
 ```